 Macdonald Henderson won Law Firm of the Year (under 50 fee earners) and Up and Coming Law Firm of the Year at the Law Awards 2010, the first time that these accolades have been held simultaneously.

-Kay Johnson Gee LLP (KJG), a member of The Corporate Finance Network based in Manchester, has successfully advised the management team of a tool and access equipment hire business on its acquisition of from the shareholders.
+Kay Johnson Gee LLP (KJG), a member of The Corporate Finance Network based in Manchester has successfully advised on the Financial Due Diligence for a key financier of an MBO from a Plc in the Engineering sector.

 In advance of their national conference, The Corporate Finance Network has released figures showing that their member firms are outstripping the general advisory market for growth in their corporate finance work.